-Students show their appreciation for the efforts of those who give their time and talents to make the school a better place.
+We show appreciation for the efforts of those who give their time and talents to make the community a better place.

 Filter by subjects: